 London’s also uniquely furnished with ways to eat out besides traditional restaurant dining.
 Supperclubs offer unusual, experiential ways to discover new dishes, helping to develop organically the occasion dining culture that has so far been lacking for vegetarian cuisine.
 Similarly, the rapidly growing street food and pop up scene is starting to create an indulgence culture around plant-based eating.
 Far from overly healthy rabbit food, food trucks like Killer Tomato and Club Mexicana offer up messy fast food so delicious you almost forget it’s secretly vegan and damn healthy.
 Traders can also evolve more quickly than permanent setups, taking notice of changing trends and tastes on the streets and adapting more easily to demand – and being front-facing, they can literally see potential custom walk away if their menus are found lacking.

-That’s not to say that the big names aren’t changing their ways too – renowned restaurants are starting to offer vegan and vegetarian tasting menus, including The Clove Club, The Ledbury and (ironically) The Dairy.
+That’s not to say that the big names aren’t changing their ways too – renowned restaurants are starting to offer vegan and vegetarian tasting menus, including The Clove Club and The Ledbury.
 And the rising trend for small plates and a growing emphasis on seasonality and provenance means that not only are vegetarian plates being introduced to menus in decent proportions compared to the meat and seafood offerings, they’re also given a proper platform, prepared with more care and attention than a lacklustre ‘afterthought’ main at a standard restaurant.
 These restaurateurs recognise that not only do groups want different things from their meal, individuals do too.